ted-miller92/music_streamer_api/README.md

 DELETE http://{API_ENDPOINT}/api/genres/8
 ```

+## Validation

+This API uses the package `express-validator` to validate and sanitize incoming requests.
+The set of validation rules associated with each route are located in the individual route files.
+The `index.js` file imports both the route handlers and the `express-validator` objects and passes them as arguments to `app.get`, `app.post`, `app.put`, and `app.delete` routes.

 ## Database Set up

 Make sure there is a user with priveleges for SELECT, INSERT, UPDATE, DELETE operations on the correct database schema, and that the login information for this user is reflected in the `.env` file.